kanidm/kanidm/book/src/developers/designs/unixd_homes_task.rst

 as we must assume the user has *not* configured the tasks daemon on the system.
 This queue also prevents memory growth/ddos if we are overloaded by login requests.

-In packaging the tasks daemon will use systemds isolation features to further harden this.
+In packaging the tasks daemon will use systemd's isolation features to further harden this.
 For
 example:

 ::